open-quantum-safe/liboqs-cpp/README.md

 ## About

+The **Open Quantum Safe (OQS) project** has the goal of developing and prototyping quantum-resistant cryptography.

 **liboqs-cpp** offers a C++ wrapper for the [Open Quantum Safe](https://openquantumsafe.org/) [liboqs](https://github.com/open-quantum-safe/liboqs/) C library, which is a C library for quantum-resistant cryptographic algorithms.